Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Keen to book your train tickets to Chamonix Mont Blanc?
 No need to wait, start a search with us today!
 If you want to find out a bit more about the journey first, you can find our train timetable below, tips on booking cheap tickets and our FAQs, including first and last train times.

-Genoa to Chamonix Mont Blanc by train
+Trains to Chamonix Mont Blanc from Genoa

 First train